 TAP uses an Embraer 195 for its flight from Dublin to Lisbon.
 There, you’ll either board an Airbus A321neo to New York, Washington, or Toronto or an Airbus A330-900neo to Chicago.

 Not too long ago, TAP’s Executive Class was infamously subpar.
 By now, however, all planes have been equipped with new seats that can be converted into fully flat beds and offer quite a high comfort.
-The service is also said to be very friendly.
+Especially the Throne seat on the long-range A321 is top-notch, being twice as big as other seats.

 Search & Book